The Handmaid's Tale: Plot

-Background
+Composition background

-Fitting with her statements that The Handmaid's Tale is a work of speculative fiction, not science fiction, Atwood's novel offers a satirical view of various social, political, and religious trends of early Puritanism in the United States.
-Atwood notes that "[n]ations never build apparently radical forms of government on foundations that aren’t there already," and further describes the novel's setting as a potential cover story for how someone might seize power in the United States.
+Atwood described The Handmaid's Tale is a work of speculative fiction rather than science fiction.
+The novel offers a satirical view of various social, political, and religious trends of early Puritanism in the United States, which she studied while attending Harvard on a Woodrow Wilson Fellowship.
+Rejecting the notion that Puritans came to America to flee religious persecution in England by establishing a religiously tolerant society, Atwood argues that Puritan leaders wanted to establish a monolithic theonomy where religious dissent would not be tolerated.
+Atwood maintains that "nations never build apparently radical forms of government on foundations that aren't there already," and further describes the novel's setting as a potential process for how someone might seize power in the United States.
 Such a situation, argues Atwood, would "need only the opportunity of a period of social chaos to reassert itself."

-Atwood argues that all of the scenarios offered in The Handmaid's Tale have actually occurred in real life—in an interview she gave regarding her later novel Oryx and Crake, Atwood maintains that "As with The Handmaid's Tale, I didn't put in anything that we haven't already done, we're not already doing, we're seriously trying to do, coupled with trends that are already in progress...
+Atwood argues that all of the scenarios offered in The Handmaid's Tale have actually occurred in real life — in an interview she gave regarding her later novel Oryx and Crake, she said that "As with The Handmaid's Tale, I didn't put in anything that we haven't already done, we're not already doing, we're seriously trying to do, coupled with trends that are already in progress [...]
 So all of those things are real, and therefore the amount of pure invention is close to nil."
-Atwood was known to carry around newspaper clippings to her various interviews to support her fiction's basis in reality.
-Atwood has explained that The Handmaid's Tale is a response to those who say the oppressive, totalitarian, and religious governments that have taken hold in other countries throughout the years "can't happen here"—but in this work, she has tried to show how such a takeover might play out.
+She was known to carry around newspaper clippings to her various interviews to support her fiction's basis in reality, and has said that The Handmaid's Tale is a response to those who say the oppressive, totalitarian, and religious governments that have taken hold in other countries throughout the years "can't happen here".

-Atwood was also inspired by the Islamic revolution in Iran in 1978–79 that saw a theocracy established that drastically reduced the rights of women and imposed a strict dress code on Iranian women, very much like that of Gilead.
+Atwood was inspired by the Islamic revolution in Iran in 1978–79 that saw a theocracy established that drastically reduced the rights of women and imposed a strict dress code on Iranian women, very much like that of Gilead.
 In The Handmaid's Tale, a reference is made to the Islamic Republic of Iran in the form of the history book Iran and Gilead: Two Late Twentieth Century Monotheocracies mentioned in the endnotes describing the historians' convention in 2195.
-Atwood's picture of a society ruled by men who professed high moral principles, but are in fact self-interested and selfish was inspired by observing Canadian politicians in action, especially in her hometown of Toronto, who frequently profess in a very sanctimonious manner to be acting from the highest principles of morality while in reality the opposite is the case.
+Atwood's picture of a society ruled by men who professed high moral principles despite selfish motives was inspired by her observations of Canadian politicians, especially those of her hometown Toronto, who she argues frequently profess their actions to be founded in moral principles.